What Are the Standard Working Hours In Honduras?

 In Honduras, night work is defined as work performed between 7:00 PM and 5:00 AM.
 Employees working night shifts are entitled to a reduced maximum workday of 6 hours and workweek of 36 hours, recognizing the additional strain of night work.

-Night shift workers receive a premium of at least 25% above the regular daytime wage.
-Weekend work, particularly on Sundays (the standard rest day), must be compensated at 150% of the regular wage.
-When a public holiday falls on a weekend, workers receive double their regular pay rate.
+Night work (19:00-05:00) is paid at 150% of the regular daytime wage.
+Work on rest days—particularly Sundays—and on public holidays must be compensated at 200% of the regular wage.
+When a public holiday falls on a rest day, employees receive double the standard pay rate.

 Industries requiring continuous operations, such as hospitals and security services, must implement rotating schedules to ensure fair distribution of night and weekend shifts among employees.
 These employers must also provide safe transportation options for employees working night shifts.